jeremymaya/notes/linkedin-programming-foundation-object-oriented-design/01-object-oriented-fundamentals/README.md

 ---

-## Analysis Design and Programming
+## Analysis, Design, and Programming

 To develop any piece of software, you need to do three things: